Omar al-Bashir: South Sudan

-The Civil war had raged between the northern and southern halves of the country for more than 19 years between the northern Arab tribes and southern African tribes, but the war soon effectively developed into a struggle between the Sudan People's Liberation Army and al-Bashir's government.
+When al-Bashir took power the Second Sudanese Civil War had been ongoing for nine years.
+The war soon effectively developed into a conflict between the Sudan People's Liberation Army and al-Bashir's government.
 The war resulted in millions of southerners being displaced, starved, and deprived of education and health care, with almost two million casualties.
 Because of these actions, various international sanctions were placed on Sudan.
 International pressure intensified in 2001, however, and leaders from the United Nations called for al-Bashir to make efforts to end the conflict and allow humanitarian and international workers to deliver relief to the southern regions of Sudan.
 Much progress was made throughout 2003.
-The peace was consolidated with the official signing by both sides of the Nairobi Comprehensive Peace Agreement 9 January 2005, granting Southern Sudan autonomy for six years, to be followed by a referendum about independence.
+The peace was consolidated with the official signing by both sides of the Nairobi Comprehensive Peace Agreement 9 January 2005, granting Southern Sudan autonomy for six years, to be followed by a referendum on independence.
 It created a co-vice president position and allowed the north and south to split oil deposits equally, but also left both the north's and south's armies in place.
 John Garang, the south's peace agreement appointed co-vice president, died in a helicopter crash on 1 August 2005, three weeks after being sworn in.
 This resulted in riots, but the peace was eventually re-established and allowed the southerners to vote in a referendum of independence at the end of the six-year period.
-On 9 July 2011, following a referendum, the region of Southern Sudan separated into an independent country known as South Sudan.
+On 9 July 2011, following a referendum, the region of Southern Sudan split off from Sudan to form South Sudan.

 War in Darfur

 Since 1968, Sudanese politicians had attempted to create separate factions of "Africans" and "Arabs" in the western area of Darfur, a difficult task as the population were substantially intermarried and could not be distinguished by skin tone.
-This internal political instability was aggravated by cross-border conflicts with Chad and Libya and the 1984–85 Darfur famine.
-In 2003, the Justice and Equality Movement and the Sudanese Liberation Army, accusing the government of neglecting Darfur and oppressing non-Arabs in favor of Arabs, began an armed insurgency.
+This internal political instability was aggravated by cross-border conflicts with Chad and Libya and the 1984–1985 Darfur famine.
+In 2003, the Justice and Equality Movement and the Sudanese Liberation Army –accusing the government of neglecting Darfur and oppressing non-Arabs in favor of Arabs – began an armed insurgency.

 Estimates vary of the number of deaths resulting from attacks on the non-Arab/Arabized population by the Janjaweed militia: the Sudanese government claim that up to 10,000 have been killed in this conflict; the United Nations reported that about 300,000 had died as of 2010, and other reports place the figures at between 200,000 and 400,000.
 During an interview with David Frost for the Al Jazeera English programme Frost Over The World in June 2008, al-Bashir insisted that no more than 10,000 had died in Darfur.